Caravaggio's The Taking of Christ provided by

 When it comes to visual arts, Ireland wears its wealth lightly: there are works on display that are internationally famous and, yet, thanks to a kind of national diffidence, you don’t have to queue for hours, pay through the nose OR battle through crowds to show your appreciation.

 The Taking of Christ only came second in a 2012 competition to find Ireland’s favourite painting.
 The winner?
 William Burton’s 1864 neo-Medievalist creation, Meeting on the Turret Stairs, which is also hanging in the National Gallery, although you’ll have to time your visit carefully to see both paintings – Burton’s watercolour is so fragile it is only displayed for three hours each week.
+A master’s studio

 “The gallery itself is a must, as it offers a body of work that is nothing but top shelf,” says the Australian Sydneycool website.
 But Bacon’s studio is “the highlight”.